 E) School will deliver an engaging, broad and varied curriculum which inspires pupils to learn and encourages lifelong learning.
 To teach foundation subjects using the 'Loops of Learning' approach and become Historians and Geographers by gaining knowledge and understanding through the use of a wide range of skills.
 To deliver high quality practical science lessons for year 6 pupils using specialist science teachers each week.
 To deliver high quality art lessons for year 6 pupils using a specialist art teacher each week.
-Ofsted Requirement: The broad and balanced curriculum inspires pupils to learn.
-The range of subjects and courses helps pupils acquire knowledge, understanding and skills in all aspects of their education, including the humanities and linguistic, mathematical, scientific, technical, social, physical and artistic learning.
-Middle Leader responsible for Loops of Learning will monitor.
+Ofsted's New Framework Requirement: 26: Quality of education Schools will be judged on the intent, implementation and impact of their curriculum.
+An effective curriculum will be ambitious and designed to give all learners, particularly the most disadvantaged, the knowledge and cultural capital they need to succeed in life Middle Leader responsible for Loops of Learning will monitor.
 All Loops will be kept in portfolios.
 The school monitoring cycle will continuously evaluate provision.
 Middle Leader responsible for Loops of Learning All teachers Ongoing basis as part of school monitoring cycle.
-Total budgeted cost ii.
-Targeted support Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
+Total budgeted cost £109,415.70

+Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
 F) To improve the attendance of disadvantaged pupils.
 Disadvantaged pupils to be targeted to attend breakfast club.
-Family Liaison Officer to track attendance on a weekly basis, address with families and report findings to School Improvement Group.
+Family Liaison Officer to track attendance on a fortnightly basis, address with families and report findings.
 Every term pupils (and parents) to receive RAG rated attendance summaries on mentoring reports.
+Pupils who have concerning attendance will be sent letters.
 Whole school reward system to be high profile across the school and discussed every week in assembly with weekly incentives and end of rewards.
 School to follow attendance policy and work with Educational Welfare Officer to robustly address difficult cases.
 Addressing any attendance concerns is key step to improving progress and attainment.
 Pupils must be in school to access learning and avoid gaps occurring.
-By informing parents regularly about attendance you can raise awareness of the implications of poor attendance and pre- empt possible attendance issues.
+By informing parents regularly about attendance you can raise awareness of the implications of poor attendance and preempt possible attendance issues.
 Attendance at breakfast club to be monitored.
 Family Support Worker to 'recruit' key pupils to breakfast club.
 Family Support Worker to track weekly findings/trends.
 Termly mentoring reports to be kept and shared with families.
 Reward systems to be monitored.
 Records of Educational Welfare Officer engagement/actions to be kept.
+Attendance flow chart to be followed.
 SLT and Family Liaison Officer.
 Attendance to be tracked weekly.
 Mentoring to be evaluated termly.